ldall03/search_engine/README.md

 Qt5Widgets.dll
 search_engine.exe

+The necessary files should all be in the download.

 Inside the resource folder are the files loaded by the app, do not rename those, leave them in the resources folder

 Inside 01_SDS the files must follow this naming convention: S_0001.pdf, S_0002.pdf, S_0003.pdf and onwards